-Parties & Healthy Snacks
+Parties & Healthy Treats

 Classroom parties are permitted for special occasions in grades K thru 8 at the discretion of the homeroom teacher.
 In creating a healthy and safe environment for all of our students, unhealthy snacks are discouraged.
 Birthday treats in the form of food are not permitted.
-Healthy snacks and/or non-food items are permitted.
+Non-food items are permitted.